houshengbo/kn-plugin-operator/README.md

 # kn-plugin-operator

-`kn-plugin-event` is a plugin of Knative Client, for managing Knative with Knative Operator from the command line.
+`kn-plugin-operator` is a plugin of Knative Client, for managing Knative with Knative Operator from the command line.

 ## Description